This article was originally published on August 16, 2017, and updated on March 20, 2020

 How does a sense of scarcity affect our brain?

 In their book, Scarcity: The New Science of Having Less and How It Defines our Lives, Eldar Shafir and Sendhil Mullainathan explore how people’s minds are affected by the sense of scarcity.
 Their research focussed mostly on people who navigate scarcity of resources to maintain life – simple financial scarcity.
 But their findings are as relevant to the feelings of scarcity any of us can feel including the scarcity of time and love.
 What stands out to me from their research is that we make poorer decisions when we feel a sense of scarcity.
 Our measurable IQ actually drops when we feel the pressure of scarcity.
 When we feel we don’t have enough time, money or love, our brain doesn’t work so well because we are kicking into survival mode and we need to use our precious cognitive resources to keep us alive.

-This would explain why my feelings of competition and scarcity are tricky ones to get a handle on.
-My brain isn’t in its happy place – my “tend and befriend” chemicals aren’t cascading through my being like some abundant source of warm fuzzies.
+This would explain why my feelings of scarcity are tricky ones to get a handle on.
+My brain isn’t in its happy place – my “tend and befriend” chemicals aren’t cascading through my being in an abundant source of warm fuzzies.
 What’s actually happening is that I’ve gone more into prioritizing “staying alive” and my creativity is turned off as I tend to the apparent threat in front of me – the threat of social, psychological and emotional death.
-The feeling is that I don’t have enough love, that I won’t be seen as being special enough, and that I will be kicked out of the tribe.
-A sense of scarcity leads to feeling as if I need to compete because if I don’t then I will be cast out.
+The feeling is that I don’t have enough love, that I won’t be seen as being special enough, and that I will be kicked out of the community.
 Scarcity leads to fear which leads to a feeling antithetical to self-compassion – competing for “love” from external sources – as a way to avoid the shame of not being worthy.